 It was called the Small Car Company.
 But for several years in the late 1960s, the Westport dealership sold more Volkswagens than any other in the US.

 The Small Car Company was a Post Road West landmark from the ’60s through the early ’80s.
-We know it today as Dragone Classic Motorcars.
+It later became Dragone Classic Motorcars.
+Today it’s Carvana — the used car dealer selling entirely online — and if that doesn’t say something about yesterday and today, I don’t know what does.